-The role of Case Manager, also known as Care Manager, requires an experienced RN whose ultimate goals include improving patient satisfaction, decreasing cost, and improving quality of care.
-In order to do this the RN uses data collection tools to determine initial and ongoing care skills a patient requires.
+The role of Case Manager nurse requires an experienced RN whose ultimate goals include improving patient satisfaction, decreasing cost, and improving quality of care.
+In order to do this, the RN uses data collection tools to determine initial and ongoing care skills a patient requires.
 This RN directs and coordinates the multidisciplinary team from admission to discharge to achieve the desired patient outcome he or she has developed.

 Working with bedside RNs, the Case Manager ensures regulatory compliance and timetables are met for documentation, especially of critically important care needs such as wound care and measurements and Fall documentation.